FINRA Renewal Program FAQ

 Full payment of your Preliminary Renewal Statement must be posted to your firm's Renewal Account by Dec.
-13, 2013, even if your firm intends to terminate additional registered representatives before Dec.
-31, 2013.
+12, 2014, even if your firm intends to terminate additional registered representatives before Dec.
+31, 2014.
 Firms are encouraged to submit their electronic (i.e., E-Bill, wire transfer) payments no later than Dec.
-10 in order for payment to post to their Renewal Account by the Dec.
-13 deadline.
-Please note that there have been changes made to the mailing address and processing of check payments, which are detailed on the renewal payment options page.
+9 in order for payment to post to their Renewal Account by the Dec.
+12 deadline.
+Please review the mailing address and check payment processing times, which are detailed on the renewal payment options page.

 6. What Renewal payment methods are accepted?

 FINRA's E-Bill system is the online application that firms will use when seeking to make electronic (ACH) payments.
-E-Bill, which replaced the CRD/IARD E-Pay system, allows entitled users to view and pay FINRA invoices, including Renewal Statements, as well as fund their firm's FINRA Flex-Funding Account and transfer funds to their Renewal Account.
+E-Bill allows entitled users to view and pay FINRA invoices, including Renewal Statements, as well as fund their firm's FINRA Flex-Funding Account and transfer funds to their Renewal Account.
 To use E-Bill, your firm's Super Account Administrator must assign entitlement to E-Bill for themselves and any employees at your firm.
 Also, firms may continue to submit renewal payments by wire transfer, automatic Flex-Funding Account-to-Renewal Account Transfer, and check.
 Visit the renewal payment options page for complete information.

 7. To whom should a Renewal payment check be made payable?